-The mitigation measures, aligned with the scope of work for rehabilitation or reconstruction, and new construction in the case of MHP, involve initial retrofit or bringing the property up to code with Wildland Urban Interface code standards.
+The mitigation measures, aligned with the scope of work for rehabilitation or reconstruction, involve initial retrofit or bringing the property up to code with Wildland Urban Interface code standards.
 The WUI codes identify better construction methods and materials to make buildings more ignition-resistant to wildfire.
-These standards are based on lab-tested and verifiable performance standards that describe the type a wildfire exposure a building must be able to withstand.
+These standards are based on lab-tested and verifiable performance standards that describe the type a (of?) wildfire exposure a building must be able to withstand.

-Given the number of multifamily units in the MID, and the increased need for multifamily housing, HCD recognizes the importance of mitigating existing buildings to ensures residents are in fire-protected buildings.
+Given the number of multifamily units in the MID, and the increased need for multifamily housing, HCD recognizes the importance of mitigating existing buildings to ensure residents are in fire-protected buildings.
 Therefore, in addition to funding mitigation measures within the MHP, HCD may provide a set aside for existing multifamily properties to incorporate mitigation rehabilitation to the properties.
-HCD would make available mitigation funds in a NOFA for existing multifamily property owners to apply for grants for up to \$50,000 to bring properties up to WUI standards.
+HCD would make available mitigation funds in a NOFA for existing multifamily property owners to apply for grants for up to \$300,000 to bring properties up to WUI standards.
 Further details including funding, eligibility requirements, and scoring criteria will be submitted in a future substantial Action Plan Amendment.